vitalii-komenda/crypto-rate-teller-bot/README.md

 # Crypto rate telegram bot

-A Telegram inline bot that tells exchange rates from cryptocurrency to fiat.
+A Telegram inline bot that provides cryptocurrency exchange rates for fiat money and also shows the difference from the previous invocation.
 Deployes with [serverless](https://serverless.com/) specifically to AWS Lambda.

 [https://t.me/CryptoRateTeller_bot](https://t.me/CryptoRateTeller_bot)